Decision Making · 3 min read · 26 April 2026

-Watch a tracker work and you'll notice something strange.
-They rarely look confident.
+Watch a tracker work and you'll notice this at work.
 They squat down.
 They look at a print, then the bushes, then the sky.
-They mutter to themselves.
+They lose the track.
 They double back.
+They find it again.
 They move on.

-What the bush teaches that the boardroom can't
+What the track teaches that the boardroom can't

 In the bush, the information is incomplete by default.
 A track is half-faded.
 The wind is carrying noise from somewhere.
 The animal is moving.
 Conditions are changing.
 The tracker doesn't have the luxury of a complete picture, and they don't pretend to.